temez26/Trivia-with-react/README.md

 ## Features to add
 - instead that app tells user by text what is correct it should rather tell the user by color what was right and what was right example if user presser wrong answer then the button lights up red and the right lights up green.
+Done

 ### Bugs